zacharygilliom/hotel-data/README.md

 # Hotel Data From Across the World

+##Working on Redesign Model.
+Below plots are outdated

 Data downloaded from Kaggle.com

 Looking at some of the attributes of hotel bookings from across the world.